livebook-dev/livebook/README.md

     cells.
 Code in Elixir cells can be evaluated on demand.

   * Persistence: notebooks can be persisted to disk using the `.livemd` format, which is a subset of Markdown.
-This means your notebooks can saved for later, easily shared, and also play well with version control.
+This means your notebooks can be saved for later, easily shared, and also play well with version control.

   * Sequential evaluation: code cells run in a specific order, guaranteeing future users of